There's still [a little] time to bunch tax-deductible expenses

 - Donating to Internal Revenue Service approved nonprofits.

-Your dentist or doctor might not be as accommodating as mine.
-But charitable giving is always a good bunching move since they are entirely at your discretion.
-And you can donate up to 60 percent of your AGI.
+And charitable giving is always a good bunching move, since these deductible gifts are entirely at your discretion.
+You can donate up to 60 percent of your AGI.

 So if, for example, you normally make large year-end gifts to your favorite charity, double it by Dec.
-31 if it will put you itemized amount over the standard claim.
+31 if it will put your itemized amount over the standard claim.
 Or, conversely, push it to early January to make the most of the gift on next year's Schedule A.

-Alternating itemized, standard claims: If your philanthropic and other deductions help push you beyond your standard deduction, great.
+For example, if your philanthropic and other deductions help push you beyond your standard deduction, great.

 If however, you fall short, then take the standard deduction with this year's tax filing and move — aka bunch — payment of your itemized expenses into the new tax year.

-Of course, you need to keep track of what the standard deduction amount is each tax year.
-Those 2022 and 2023 amounts, as noted in Part 2 of the ol' blog's annual inflation adjustments series, are —
+Deduction amounts matter: Of course, you need to keep track of what the standard deduction amount is each tax year.
+Those 2023 and 2024 amounts, as noted in Part 2 of the ol' blog's annual inflation adjustments series, are —

 |

-2022 |
+2024 |

 2023 |